-Why do you want to work in ECC?
+Why do you work in ECC?

 Variety of reasons.
 It’s very adrenaline fuelled, so it’s really rewarding.
 It’s very good for work-life balance as well, while you’re on shift you’re 100% dedicated to your patients, but the nature of emergency work means when the shift is over you can switch off.
-Some people think that you don’t get an emotional attachment with your patients working in emergency, and they worry that they’ll miss this — but it’s a very different kind of relationship.
+Some people think that you don’t get an emotional attachment with your patients working in emergency, and they worry that they’ll miss this – but it’s a very different kind of relationship.
 I think it’s much harder to get emotional burnout with emergency medicine because you leave at 8 am, and you go home.
 The shifts are longer which means you have fewer to work, so it works well for a work-life balance.
-I’ve two small kids — two and four years old — and I can juggle them quite nicely around the shifts.
+I’ve two small kids and I can juggle them quite nicely around the shifts.

-Why do you want to work for Vets Now?
+Why do you work for Vets Now?